Daisy Riley Lloyd: Career

-Lloyd realized her community was poorly served by realtors, so after her term finished, she studied and received a realtor's license, worked with a firm owned by W.T.
-Ray, and then started her own business as president of Northside Realty.
+Lloyd realized her community was poorly served by realtors, so after her term finished, she studied and received a realtor's license.
+She worked with a firm owned by W.T.
+Ray, before starting her own business as president of Northside Realty.
 Inc. Lloyd became active in the National Board of Realtors, the Certified Property Managers Association and the Indianapolis Business Development Corporation.
-Lloyd also served as a Commissioner of the Indianapolis Public Housing Authority and as a member of the Commission for Higher Education after her legislative service, as well as helped found the Butler Tarkington Neighborhood Association and the Center for Leadership Development.
+Lloyd also served as a Commissioner of the Indianapolis Public Housing Authority and as a member of the Commission for Higher Education after her legislative service.
+She also helped found the Butler Tarkington Neighborhood Association and the Center for Leadership Development.

 After receiving counseling degrees from Butler University in 1979 (M.A. in Psychology and Religions) and Purdue University in 1985 (PhD in Human Development and Family Studies), Lloyd continued to assist individual clients as well as led retreats.
 She also received a D. Min. from United Theological Seminary in Dayton, Ohio in 2002.
 Lloyd also served on the state and national councils of family relations, and became a director of the Alpha Home, Inc. (serving senior citizens) and a member of the Chancellor's Advisory Council of Indiana University-Purdue University Indianapolis.
 Lloyd was also active in the American Civil Liberties Union, Links, Indianapolis Arts Council; Catholic Charities, Inc.; Community Service Council; Indianapolis Symphony Society; American Cancer Society; The Northeasterners and the Book Lovers Club, among many other activities.